fbpx

 Email: admin@madinahquranacademy.com

-The Qur’an was revealed in one style at the beginning, but the Messenger of Allah (ﷺ) kept asking Jibreel until he taught him seven styles (ways of reciting Quran), all of which were complete.
-The evidence for that is the hadeeth of Ibn Abbaas who narrated that the Prophet (ﷺ) said: “Jibreel taught me one style and I reviewed it until he taught me more, and I kept asking him for more and he gave me more until finally there were seven styles.”
+The Qur’an was revealed in one style at the beginning.
+But the Messenger of Allah (ﷺ) kept asking Jibreel until he taught him seven styles (ways of reciting Quran), all of which were complete.
+The evidence for that is the hadeeth of Ibn Abbaas.
+He narrated that the Prophet (ﷺ) said: “Jibreel taught me one style and I reviewed it until he taught me more.
+And I kept asking him for more and he gave me more until finally there were seven styles.”
 (Narrated by al-Bukhaari & Muslim)

 What is meant by Seven Styles (سبعة أحرف)?

-Some of the scholars said that what was meant by ahruf was the dialects of the Arabs, but this is far-fetched, because of the hadeeth of Umar ibn al-Khattaab.
-It is known that Hishaam was Asadi Qurashi (i.e., from the clan of Bani Asad in Quraysh) and ‘Umar was ‘Adawi Qurashi (i.e., from the clan of Bani ‘Adiyy in Quraysh).
-Both of them were from Quraysh and Quraysh had only one dialect.
-If the difference in ahruf (styles) had been a difference in dialects, why would two men of Quraysh have been different?
-The scholars mentioned nearly forty different opinions concerning this matter!
+Some of the scholars said that what was meant by ahruf was the dialects of the Arabs.
+But this is far-fetched, because of the hadith of Umar ibn al-Khattaab.
+It is known that Hisham was Asadi Qurashi (i.e., from the clan of Bani Asad in Quraysh) and ‘Umar was ‘Adawi Qurashi (i.e., from the clan of Bani ‘Adiyy in Quraysh).
+Both of them were from Quraysh and they had only one dialect.
+If the difference in ahruf (styles) had been a difference in dialects, why would two men of Quraysh be different?
+The scholars mentioned nearly forty different opinions concerning this matter.
 Perhaps the most correct is that which we have mentioned above.
 And Allah knows best.

 Seven Recitations (القراءات السبعة)

-With regard to this number, it is not based on the Qur’an and Sunnah, rather it is the ijtihaad of Ibn Mujaahid (may Allah have mercy on him).
-People thought that al-ahruf al-saba’ (the seven styles) were al-qiraa’aat al-saba’ (the seven recitations) because they happened to be the same number.
-But this number may have come about coincidentally, or it may have been done deliberately by Ibn Mujaahid to match what was narrated about the number of styles (ahruf) being seven.
+With regard to this number, it is not based on the Qur’an and Sunnah, rather it is the ijtihaad of Ibn Mujaahid.
+People thought that al-ahruf al-saba’ (seven styles) were al-qiraa’aat al-saba’ (seven recitations) because they happened to be same number.
+But this number may have come about coincidentally.
+Or it may have been done deliberately by Ibn Mujahid to match what was narrated about the number of styles (ahruf) being seven.
 Some people thought that the styles (ahruf) were the recitations (ways of reciting Quran), but this is a mistake.
 No such comment is known among the scholars.
-The seven recitations (ways of reciting Quran) are one of the seven styles, and this is the style that Uthman chose for all the Muslims.
+The seven recitations (ways of reciting Quran) are one of the seven styles.
+And this is the style that Uthman chose for all the Muslims.

-When Uthman made copies of the Qur’an, he did so according to one style (harf), but he omitted the dots and vowel points so that some other styles could also be accommodated.
-So the Mushaf that was copied in his time could be read according to other styles, and whatever styles were accommodated by the Mushaf of Uthman remained in use, and the styles that could not be accommodated fell into disuse.
-The people had started to criticize one another for reciting differently, so Uthman united them by giving them one style of the Qur’an.
+When Uthman made copies of the Qur’an, he did so according to one style (harf).
+But he omitted the dots and vowel points so that some other styles could also be accommodated.
+So the Mushaf that was copied in his time could be read according to other styles.
+Basically whatever styles were accommodated by the Mushaf of Uthman remained in use.
+While the styles that could not be accommodated fell into disuse.
+The people had started to criticize one another for reciting differently. so Uthman united them by giving them one style of the Qur’an.

 Who were the seven readers or reciters?